We mitigate risk and help protect your business.

-Because we only take on a limited number of instructions, our team are able to focus on each of our clients and deliver the high quality and tailored service giving them the freedom to focus on their core business operations.
+Because we only take on a limited number of instructions, our team are able to focus on each of our clients and deliver a fully-tailored, premium service.
+This gives you the freedom to focus on your core business operations, with full confidence in the team mitigating your risks.

-Our vertically integrated model means that we can provide everything from initial due diligence and compliance advice through to acting as trial counsel for companies and executives facing prosecution.
-Our flexible structure means that we can build the right team to suit the specific needs of our clients on a case-by-case basis.
+Our vertically-integrated model means we can provide everything from initial due diligence and compliance advice through to acting as trial counsel for companies and executives facing prosecution.

-Many larger firms have large disputes or litigation departments where associates and even partners practice a mix of general litigation, arbitration, and white-collar work.
-We focus exclusively on white collar compliance, investigations, and defence.
+Many traditional firms have large disputes or litigation departments where associates and even partners practice a mix of general litigation, arbitration and white-collar work.

 We pride ourselves on being able to deliver flexible, tailored pricing models to suit our clients’ businesses.

-Some clients prefer hourly rates, but much of our work is also undertaken on a fixed fee basis, so that our clients can benefit from transparency, certainty, and the ability to budget, regardless of the complexity or size of the instruction.
+Some clients prefer hourly rates, but much of our work is also undertaken on a fixed fee basis.
+This means our clients benefit from transparency, certainty, and the ability to budget, regardless of the complexity or size of the instruction.

-Our size and the exclusive nature of our practice also means we are generally conflict-free.
+Owing to our size and the exclusive nature of our practice, we are generally conflict-free.
 This contrasts with many larger firms who are unable to accept clients because of their involvement in conflicting representations.

 Fulcrum is unique in that it has its genesis at the English Bar.

-Changes under the Legal Services Act 2007 meant that for the first time, a law firm could be created that could be led by barristers but which would bring together professionals from across the investigations and white-collar defence practice area, including solicitors, compliance professionals, and investigators.
+Changes under the Legal Services Act 2007 meant that for the first time, a law firm could be created that could be led by barristers but which would bring together professionals from across the investigations and white-collar defence arena, including lawyers, compliance professionals, analysts and investigators.

 Fulcrum brought together these skilled individuals to service the needs of corporate clients and senior individuals who found themselves under increasing scrutiny from regulators and prosecutors as a result of new legislation such as the UK Bribery Act 2010.
 This innovation was recognised in 2016 when we were ranked in the top tier of innovative law firms in the Financial Times’ Innovative Lawyers’ awards.